BenjaminVerney/gestal-cloud-docs/docs/api/core/sows.md

 ## List all sow versions

-Returns a list of sow verions, The sows verions are returned sorted by creation date, with the most recent version appearing first.
+Returns a list of sow versions, The sows versions are returned sorted by creation date, with the most recent version appearing first.

 ### Endpoint